If I practice random acts of kindness,

 Yes, but who can judge me,

-if in my mind, I can’t understand,
+If my mind can’t understand,

 why it weighs heavy on my heart?